 How to Stay Safe on Etsy

-If you get taken on Etsy, contact your financial institution on the double.
-Second, report the situation to Etsy.
+Be on the lookout for scams.
+These often involve the use of money orders or cashier’s checks, along with an offer to pay significantly more than is necessary to expedite shipping or to cover some other weird request.
+If you do get taken on Etsy, contact your financial institution on the double.
+Then report the situation to Etsy.
 You may also opt to alert your local law enforcement.

 Before you jump into a forum or team discussion, monitor it for a while.
 See whether the Etsians engaged in the discussion are people you really want to interact with.
 If a discussion goes south, simply disengage.
 Life’s stressful enough — why embroil yourself in a conflict on a site that’s supposed to be fun?

 And don’t share your digits or other personal deets, such as where you live or work, on Etsy’s forums or other public spaces.
 And if you decide to meet up with someone you’ve met on Etsy in person, pick a neutral, public place; let a friend or family member know about your plans; and be sure to bring a cellphone with you in case you need to call for help.